mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/README.md

 <hr/>
 You will need to do a *minimum of 3* tutorials, of the following list.
-Tutorial 3 & 4 serve as the basics and are hence required to proceed to others.
+Tutorial 3 & 4 are required to proceed to other tutorials.
+Tutorials 5 - 9 will be completely available, by Feb 9th.
 <hr/>

 + **[Tutorial 3](/Tutorials/Tutorial3/README.md):**